Calebrlx/TVCo/README.md

 Need to buy:
 - barometric altimiter: BMP390
 - magnometer/better MPU: MPU9250
-- SG90 metal or higher quality servo actuators
+- MG90 (metal geared sg90) or higher quality servo actuators
 - higher quality gimble parts (STL files)[https://www.thingiverse.com/thing:3727207]
 - dedicated 9V to 5V converters and 9V battery connector
-- body (diameter TBD, id like to look at carbon fiber if thats practical. possibly with a thin skin layer then some sort of optimized internal support structure. diameter may be around 3 inches or 76.2mm possible just 100mm external)
+- body (diameter TBD, id like to look at carbon fiber if thats practical. possibly with a thin skin layer then some sort of optimized internal support structure. diameter may be around 3 inches or 76.2mm possible just 100mm external) s

 ---